 These discussions can’t really take place without some understanding of the price for the various remediation projects.
 So I recommend the MSP come to the meeting with individual quotes for each item in the “Immediate” section and rough price-only estimates for the items in the “This Quarter” section.
 This allows the business owner to do some quick mental math so we can plot a rough course for the next year during the presentation meeting.
 Estimates for the longer-term projects are optional, but aren’t very helpful during this meeting.

-Once the business owner has decided the order of remediation projects, an Account Manager can handle the roadmap without further need of a cybersecurity analyst.
+Once the business owner has decided the order of remediation projects, an Account Manager or vCIO can handle the roadmap without further need of a cyber security analyst.
 Any immediate actions for which the MSP brought quotes can be executed on the spot.

 Note: MSPs need to be ready for the findings.
 Some findings may reflect poorly on the MSP, so be ready to step up and fix things ASAP.
 While this may be embarrassing at first, it is usually endearing to the customer when they see you doing your part, just like you’re recommending for them to do.